 The same could be said for Mark Foley, a Florida Republican who traveled openly within gay circles with his long-term partner until he went back into the closet for a U.S. Senate run in 2004.

 David Dreier, a member of the Republican House leadership, is also openly closeted, refusing to deny long-standing rumors that he is gay.
 The rumors only came to a head in the last year, and their only visible impact so far was to take Dreier out of the running for House majority leader after Tom DeLay was forced to resign.

-Reading Crain refer to my work on the story of Sen. Mikulski (D-MD) confirms what early followers of this campaign have known all along; blogaCTIVE is nonpartisan.
-For all of the yelling and screaming about this campaign being anti-GOP, here’s a bit of a story from July of 2004, the first month of blogACTIVE.com:
+Reading Crain refer to my work on the story a Democratic Senator confirms what early followers of this campaign have known all along; blogaCTIVE is nonpartisan.
+For all of the yelling and screaming about this campaign being anti-GOP, here’s a bit of a story from July of 2004, the first month of blogACTIVE.com.